 It creates a clickable cover image of your book, with the options to either preview read, buy or share your book.

 All with only one click for your potential reader.

-But none have been as efficient at this Amazon online previewer book tool.
+But none are as efficient at the Amazon book preview widget.

-If you are using Kindle Direct Publishing, this is a must-have tool for you to promote your books.
+If you are using Kindle Direct Publishing, this is a must-have tool to promote your books.

 One quick click on your blog or website, and your reader is into preview reading your book or Kindle ebook.

-How do you get the Amazon instant book preview tool?
+How do you get the Amazon book preview widget?

-First, go to your book page on Amazon, and look to the right, under the pricing panel, and click the <Embed> button.
+First, go to your book page on Amazon, then look to the right, under the pricing panel, and click the <Embed> button.